nitarushiti/nitarushiti.github.io/hotspots.md

 ## Urban Heat Island Analysis of Kitchener, Ontario

+### Project Overview
-### **Project Overview:** Urban heat islands occur when built-up areas absorb and retain more heat than surrounding natural environments, resulting in elevated surface temperatures.
+Urban heat islands occur when built-up areas absorb and retain more heat than surrounding natural environments, resulting in elevated surface temperatures.
 These temperature differences can contribute to increased energy consumption, reduced outdoor comfort, and greater heat-related health risks.
 This project maps urban heat island patterns across Kitchener, Ontario, using satellite-derived land surface temperature and municipal land cover data to identify areas that may benefit from increased vegetation and other cooling strategies.

 ### Objectives
 - Map land surface temperature across Kitchener.
 - Identify urban heat hotspot locations.
 - Compare hotspot distribution with tree canopy and impervious surfaces.